 Cancellation of loans under the Federal Perkins Loan Program permits Soldiers on active duty in hostile fire or imminent danger pay areas to cancel up to 100% of their Federal Perkins Loans or National Direct Student Loans.
 This benefit does not apply to Stafford Loans or PLUS Loans.

-Army Reserve Soldiers on active duty in hostile fire or imminent danger pay areas for at least one year are eligible for Cancellation of Federal Student Loans.
+Army National Guard Soldiers on federal active duty in hostile fire or imminent danger pay areas for at least one year are eligible for Cancellation of Federal Student Loans.